prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

 Lattice equivalence
 -------------------

 A lattice can be represented using any choice of lattice vectors that results in the same lattice points.
-The :func:`~casm.xtal.Lattice.is_equivalent_to` method checks for the equivalence lattices that do not have identical lattice vectors by determining if one choice of lattice vectors can be formed by linear combination of the others according to :math:`L_2 = L_1 U`, where :math:`L_1` and :math:`L_2` are the lattice vectors as columns of matrices, and :math:`U` is an integer matrix with :math:`\det(U) = \pm 1`:
+The :func:`~casm.xtal.is_equivalent_to` method checks for the equivalence lattices that do not have identical lattice vectors by determining if one choice of lattice vectors can be formed by linear combination of the others according to :math:`L_1 = L_2 U`, where :math:`L_1` and :math:`L_2` are the lattice vectors as columns of matrices, and :math:`U` is an integer matrix with :math:`\det(U) = \pm 1`:

 .. code-block:: Python